Friedman Paul Erhardt: Career

 Tell spent the last two and half years of his life teaching culinary skills at The Restaurant School at Walnut Hill College in Philadelphia.

 Death

-Tell died on October 26, 2007, of heart failure at his home in Upper Black Eddy, Pennsylvania.
-He was 63 years old.
-He is survived by his wife of 19 years, Bunny, his son, Torsten, and a grandson.
+Tell died on October 26, 2007, of heart failure at his home in Upper Black Eddy, Pennsylvania, at the age of 63, 10 days before his 64th birthday.
+He was survived by his wife of 19 years, Bunny, his son, Torsten, and a grandson.

-In popular culture

-Tell's life story (off and on-camera) is captured in CHEF TELL: The Biography of America's Pioneer TV Showman Chef by Ronald Joseph Kule, with forewords by TV hosts Regis Philbin and Chef Walter Staib.
-Published by Skyhorse Publishing in New York City, the hard cover, 452-page book containing 70 photos and never-published Chef Tell recipes, was released on October 1, 2013.